How do you reduce the chance of rebound weight gain?

 - How much weight do people regain after stopping GLP-1?

-- What's the protein target during maintenance?
+- What's a reasonable protein target during maintenance?

 - Which habits actually stick after stopping GLP-1?